pystra/pystra/docs/distributions.rst

 Probability distributions
 *************************

-PyRe provides a large suite of built-in probability distributions.
+In addition to all statistical distributions in Scipy, Pystra provides a large suite of built-in probability distributions.
 For each distribution, it provides:

 * A function that evaluates its marginal distribution.
 * A function that evaluates its probability density function.